jegamboafuentes/pi-zero-audio-photo-frame/README.md

-# Pi Memory Box: A Pirate Audio Player
+# Pi Zero audio photo frame: A Pirate Audio Player

 This project turns a **Raspberry Pi Zero 2 W** and a **Pimoroni Pirate Audio Mini Speaker** into a dedicated, wall-mounted device for playing a single audio file.